vyges/vyges-ip-template/Developer_Guide.md

 ## Overview

-The Vyges IP Template is a production-ready, open-source starting point for developing reusable SystemVerilog IP blocks for ASIC and FPGA projects.
+The Vyges IP Template is a production-ready, open-source starting point for developing reusable SystemVerilog functional IP blocks for ASIC and FPGA projects.
 It is designed to maximize developer productivity by combining a minimal, extensible structure with powerful CLI and AI-driven automation.

 This comprehensive guide covers:
-- Repository setup and naming conventions
+- Repository setup and naming conventions (one repository = one functional IP)
 - Step-by-step and fully automated (GOD-mode) development flows
 - Design, pinout, and interface documentation
 - Example metadata, RTL, testbenches, and flow configurations